Lovinity/wwsu/README.md

             "topAddsXP": 0, // Amount of XP earned for playing top adds.
 NOTE: This property may not exist for non-live shows.
             "IDsXP": 0, // Amount of XP earned for playing on-time top of the hour ID breaks.
 NOTE: This property may not exist for non-live shows.
             "totalXP": 0, // Total XP the DJ has earned overall to date.
 NOTE: This property may not exist for non-live shows.
+            "remoteCredits": 0, // Total remote credits the DJ has since sails.config.custom.startOfSemester.
+NOTE: This property may not exist for non-live shows.
+            "totalShowTime": 0, // Total overall OnAir show time in minutes the DJ has.
+NOTE: This property may not exist for non-live shows.
+            "totalListenerMinutes": 0, // Total overall listener minutes the DJ has.
+NOTE: This property may not exist for non-live shows.
         }
 ### /state/break
 Go into break mode (play PSAs, or music if halftime is true, until state/return is called). **Requires authorization**